arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 The modules `org/arangodb/graph` and `org/arangodb/graph-blueprint` are deprecated.
 Please use module `org/arangodb/general-graph` instead.

-The HTTP REST API `_api/graph` and all its methods are deprecated.
+The HTTP RESTful API `_api/graph` and all its methods are deprecated.
 Please use the general graph API `_api/gharial` instead.